andymckay/arecibo/listener/docs/source/server/installation.rst

 *ARECIBO_PUBLIC_ACCOUNT_NUMBER* and *ARECIBO_PRIVATE_ACCOUNT_NUMBER* should be unique id that you'll be using to post to your site.
 This is used in URLs, so try to avoid / and unicode, any combination of 32 letters and numbers normally works.

 *DEFAULT_FROM_EMAIL* is the Google email address you used to setup your App Engine site.
-This has to be an email that is authorized by App Engine, the simplest is to use the one you created you site with.
+This has to be an email that is authorized by App Engine, the simplest is to use the one you created your App Engine site with.
+For documentation on how to send email from App Engine, see here: http://code.google.com/appengine/docs/python/mail/

 *SITE_URL* the full URL (including protocol) that your site is at.